PCI DSS compliance in Kubernetes-based platforms

 In this blog post, we have covered all the 12 requirements of the PCI DSS and how they translate into actionable tasks for ensuring compliance in Kubernetes-based environments.
 Kubernetes has a proven track record of increasing agility and ability to deliver software to customers.
 In addition, the cloud-native ecosystem is evolving and creating a lot of fascinating technology that makes software development and delivery easier and more cost-effective.
 For businesses in financial technology, Kubernetes can be a game changer that lets them cut down on costs and focus attention on offering a better application than their competitors.

 PCI DSS requirements also apply across the entire software stack.
 Therefore, companies that choose to self-host the Kubernetes platform have a much larger burden than companies that choose a trusted partner to do it for them.
-Elastisys Compliant Kubernetes embodies all the technological steps and knowledge presented in this blog post.
-Customers that value agility, wish to reduce their compliance burden, and reduce their time to market for new features rely on Elastisys to host fully-managed Compliant Kubernetes for them.
+Elastisys Welkin embodies all the technological steps and knowledge presented in this blog post.
+Customers that value agility, wish to reduce their compliance burden, and reduce their time to market for new features rely on Elastisys to host fully-managed Welkin for them.

 Share: